 Mr. Bianucci's focus is maximizing Iroquois Valley Farms social & environmental impact and communicating its powerful story of leadership in creating a strong and healthy agriculture for all.
-Previously, he has been instrumental in re-branding, marketing, sales and product development at a leading media software company and as an entrepreneur has co-founded, published and edited three publications.
-Computer User magazine was the country's first regional computer publication, publishing monthly for 24 years.
-John Steven graduated from Harvard College.
-He and his wife, Marina, reside in Wilmette, Illinois.
+Previously, he has been instrumental in re-branding, marketing, sales and product development at leading media software company and as an entrepreneur has co-founded, published and edited three publications.
+Computer User magazine was the country's first regional computer publication, publishing monthly for 24 years in 30 cities.
+At Harvard College, Mr. Bianucci earned a Bachelor of Arts in Psychology & Social Relations, excelling in creative writing, as an editor of the Harvard Lampoon, and football letter winner.
+A passionate interest in wise eating and healthy food, food access and organic farming began early.